Citrus County Detention Facility Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Citrus County Detention Facility

-If you are a landowner in Citrus County you may be able to post a property bond.
-Property within Citrus County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Citrus County, you may be able to post a property bond.
+All owners must be present to sign the bond agreement.

-Click here for additional information on how to post bail at Citrus County Detention Facility.
+Click here for more details about posting bail at Citrus County Detention Facility.

 Who can post Bail or Bond for a Defendant at Citrus County Detention Facility?